Dangerous Sweets Your Albuquerque Dentist Suggests Avoiding on Valentine's Day

 The texture of sticky candy can be particularly hard to remove from teeth.
 When stuck in between or on teeth in hard to reach places, bacteria is given ample time to penetrate teeth.

-This type of candy is an orthodontist’s nightmare.
+This type of candy is a dental professional's nightmare.
 Traditional metal braces brackets create more places for bacteria to hide.
 Removing these candies from teeth with braces can be even more difficult, and brackets are often broken during the process.

 Hard candies increase your chances of breaking your teeth.
 Chips and cracks may result from chewing on their hard surface.
 Hard candy also spends more time in your mouth as they dissolve slowly.
 Again, the more time sugar and bacteria spend in your mouth, the more time bacteria has to attack your beautiful teeth.